thatnealpatel/the-invisible-impact/EDU_RSRC.md

 **Side Note:** With the advent of language models such at [GPT-3](https://openai.com/blog/openai-api/), it's unlikely that this guide would *actually* be used in 2050.
 More likely, the fundamentals from the guide would hold true; however, more people will be able to [simply dictate functionality and design to an AI that would quite literally code for you](https://twitter.com/sharifshameem/status/1282676454690451457).
 It's already happening, and it will only get better.

-**Side, Side Note:** While Software Engineers are quite literally the most coveted people on the planet at the moment, even we are in danger of becoming completely extinct.
+**Side, Side Note:** While Software Engineers, Mathematicians, and Physicists are quite literally the most coveted people on the planet at the moment, even we are in danger of becoming completely extinct.
 Blue Collar Jobs have already died.
 White Collar Careers, such as accounting and law, will become exinct (or reduced by 80%) in the next 10 years.
 Why am I including this?
 I just want to cement my predictions on the internet.

+I'm getting too cynical again.
+Moving on.

-Anywho, if I was a writing a mathematical resource in 2020, I would not start by explaining how counts of items can be abstracted by symbols we call numbers.
+If I was a writing a mathematical resource in 2020, I would not start by explaining how counts of items can be abstracted by symbols we call numbers.
 Instead, I would simply begin by using those abstractions and talking about addition, subtraction, multiplication, and division.
 You need not mentally subtract 2 pencils from 5 pencils to obtain 3 pencils.
 Instead, you define these abstractions by their relation with each other.
 That is what empowers its usage.

 I digress.